f/vue-plugin-boilerplate/README.md

 This boilerplate doesn't have an automated test yet.
 But this boilerplate provides a nice `examples` directory runs with **Poi**.

-You can make them run `yarn example:generic` to view your plugin running.
+You can make them run `yarn example:kitchensink` to view your plugin running.

 ### License